What is FooGallery?

 In this tab, you are able to choose the icon you would like to display on your video thumbnail.
 You can also make it Sticky, meaning it displays even when you’re not hovering over it.
 You can adjust the size of your lightbox, should you need to.
 And finally, you can set YouTube and Vimeo videos to play automatically.

 A shortcode is automatically generated for each gallery.
 This can be pasted into any page or post to display your gallery.
 If you’re using the block editor, you can paste the shortcode into the HTML block.

 Click the shortcode in this box to automatically copy it to your clipboard for easy pasting elsewhere.

-TIP: You can also use the Add FooGallery editor button when creating or editing a post or page to accomplish the same insertion of this shortcode.
+TIP: You can also use the Add FooGallery editor button (in the classic editor) when creating or editing a post or page to accomplish the same insertion of this shortcode.

 Gallery Featured Image